 The rise in short-term rental platforms, such as Airbnb has contributed to the ease of home rental and an increase in returns on real estate investments.

 The Portuguese capital has become increasingly popular in the past few years, not only as a tourist destination but also as a base for startups and entrepreneurs who are drawn in by the low cost of living and high quality of life.
 Lisbon is famous for its incredible food and good year-round climate, as well as its proximity to fantastic beaches which are popular with surfers along the Lisbon coast.

 Portugal also has one of the highest English proficiency levels in Europe and is conveniently located in Western Europe with frequent flights to the rest of the continent, as well as to the Americas and the rest of the world.

 It is therefore unsurprising that record levels of international citizens are choosing to make Portugal their home.

-The non-habitual resident tax regime is another of the highly successful schemes introduced by the Portuguese government.
-It gives individuals of high economic and cultural worth tax reductions and exemptions over a 10-year period.
+The non-habitual resident tax regime is another highly successful scheme introduced by the Portuguese government.
+It gives individuals of high economic and cultural worth tax reductions and exemptions over a ten-year period.

 Restricted supply of real estate stock – unique and concentrated